islom2202/single-page-developer-portfolio/README.md

   grid-area: c;
 }
 ```
-## 4. Grid-auto-row (using this we can give the same height to all of rows, even if the numberr of row is not defined):
+## 4. Grid-auto-row (using this we can give the same height to all of rows, even if the number of row is not defined):
 ~~~
 .grids{
   display: grid;